RenderKit/ospray/doc/api.md

   -------------------- ----------------------- ---------- --------------------------------------
   OSPTransferFunction  transferFunction                   [transfer function] to use

-  float                samplingRate                 0.125 sampling rate of the volume (this
-                                                          is the minimum step size for
-                                                          adaptive sampling)

   float                densityScale                   1.0 used to make volumes uniformly thinner
                                                           or thicker ([path tracer] only)